husnainsaeed00/contributor-guide-repo/CONTRIBUTING.md

 Ready to get started?
 Explore our list of [open issues](https://github.com/[your-username]/[repository-name]/issues) or check out our [example contributions](examples/) for inspiration.

-Thank you for contributing to [Project Name]!
+Thank you for contributing to contributor-guide-repo!

 Happy coding!